Naoto Inti Raymi: 1979–2000

-In 1993 when he was 14 years old in junior high school, Naoto started learning how to play the guitar and writing songs.
+In 1993, when he was 14 years old in junior high school, Naoto started learning how to play the guitar and writing songs.
 In 1995, he moved on to high school and started making songs more seriously and self-produced his own album with the songs he had made.
 He also began playing his songs on the streets to improve his performing skills.
 Those street performances helped him create his signature style of getting his audience more actively involved in the live experience.

-In 1999, while he was a student at Chuo University, he had his first international trip in his life to New York City.
-Although he was just a tourist sightseeing, he was somehow called up onto the stage at Apollo Theater in Harlem.
-Not scared at all even by the totally unexpected opportunity, he grabbed the microphone and successfully entertained the audience, improvising with the band there.
-The standing ovation he received there and the experience of exciting people with his music even with the language barrier instilled a new dream in him, which is to be a world-class performer.
+In 1999, while he was a student at Chuo University, he went on his first international trip to New York City.
+Although he was just a sightseeing tourist, he was called up onto the stage at Apollo Theater in Harlem.
+He grabbed the microphone and successfully entertained the audience, improvising with the band there.
+The standing ovation he received there and the experience of exciting people with his music even with the language barrier instilled in him the dream of being a world-class performer.